ARCHER2-HPC/archer2-website/training/index.md

 ## Eligibility for training

-ARCHER2 training courses are provided free of charge to all UK-based academics.
+ARCHER2 training courses are provided free of charge to individuals affiliated with UKRI-eligible institutions.
+This includes UK-based academics as well as researchers from government organisations such as the Met Office and UKAEA, among others.
+For full details on eligibility, please refer to the [UKRI eligibility guidance.](https://www.ukri.org/councils/epsrc/guidance-for-applicants/check-if-you-are-eligible-for-funding/)

 <!-- Attendance by non-academics at online courses is free, but we would normally require a registration fee for face-to-face courses.